roryprimrose/ModelBuilder/README.md

 - IConfigurationModule
 - IExecuteStrategy

-The extensibility points defined in `IBuildConfiguration` that are used to control how to create models are:
+The extensibility points defined in `IBuildConfiguration` that control how to create models are:

 - IConstructorResolver
 - ICreationRule